-The Most Common Passwords Of 2016 Were Also The Easiest To Hack: Study
+The Most Common Passwords Of 2016 Were Also The Easiest To Hack [Study]

 - Use a variety of characters

-To create a secure password, make sure you use a combination if various numerical, uppercase, lowercase and special characters
+To create a secure password, make sure you use a combination of various numerical, uppercase, lowercase and special characters.

 - Avoid dictionary terms

 Dictionary terms are commonly used passwords that can be easily guessed.
-Avoid commonly used password like the ones mentioned in the above list and you should be safe
+Avoid commonly used passwords like the ones mentioned in the above list, and you should be safer.

 - Use a password manager